-Before purchasing a car, you will need to decide on whether to get a new or used vehicle.
-Doing your research and weighing the pros and cons of both can help you decide what’s best in the long run.
+When deciding to purchase a car, you will need to decide whether you are looking at a new or used vehicle.
+Doing your research can help you work out which car meets your needs in the long run.

 When it comes to buying a car, it’s easy to get excited at the thought of owning the latest model with new features and stunning leather seats.
-However, if you have a specific older model in mind or if you plan on using the car for work you might prefer purchasing a used model.
-Here’s a look at the advantages and downsides of each.
+However, if you considering an older model then a used car might work for you.
+Hereare some tips to help you decide.

 Buying a new car

-With a new vehicle, you get all the bells and whistles.
-You can choose a model with the latest features, most likely get a warranty that lasts three to five years and, depending on your dealer, benefits like capped-price servicing.
+With a new vehicle, you can choose a model with the latest features, obtain a new car manufacturer warranty that typically lasts between three and five years and, depending on the dealer, you could benefit from capped-price servicing.

-You also get to choose which optional features you want on your vehicle, such as the trim, colour, wheels and more.
-In short, you can get the exact car you want, and it's unlikely you'll need to spend anything on it for quite some time.
+You also get to choose which optional features you want on your vehicle, such as the trim, colour, wheel upgrades and more.
+In short, you can get the features you want, and the new car warranty can also provide you peace of mind.

-New cars also tend to break down less than used cars, and if serviced correctly they can remain mechanically sound for the first few years with very few problems.
+New cars also tend to break down less than used cars, and if serviced according to the manufacturer's requirements, they could remain mechanically sound for the first few years with very few problems.

 The downside is that most brand new cars can quickly lose a significant percentage of their value due to depreciation within the first few years of ownership.
-Depreciation rates can vary depending on the type of vehicle, and how it's used.
-Additionally, because of the replacement cost, insurance on a new vehicle will be higher than on a used one.
+Depreciation rates can vary depending on the make and model of the vehicle.

 Buying a used car